baileySoobinPark/vv/reference/Our solutions/solutions-travelrule/travelrule-to-be-architecture.md

 ---
 title: To-Be Architecture
+excerpt: >-
+  This page outlines the implementation scope required for your VASP to integrate with TravelRule protocols.
+This future-state design ensures your VASP is well-prepared to handle regulatory requirements and seamlessly integrate with TravelRule protocols.
+As shown in Diagram 1, the future-state architecture of your VASP’s business backend incorporates enhancements to support account and user verification processes seamlessly.
 deprecated: false
 hidden: true
 metadata:
   robots: index
 ---
-This page outlines the implementation scope required for your VASP to integrate with TravelRule protocols.
-This future-state design ensures your VASP is well-prepared to handle regulatory requirements and seamlessly integrate with TravelRule protocols.
-As shown in Diagram 1, the future-state architecture of your VASP’s business backend incorporates enhancements to support account and user verification processes seamlessly.

 <Image align="center" border={false} caption="Diagram 1.
 Future-State VASP: Implementation Scope" src="https://files.readme.io/50e08e8212d7e0a2aaf3ca0ec924c3311a70710be8ef6e0273ea8d700c2d6b52-tr_to_be_arct_1.png" width="400px" />

 **Integrating Verification into Withdrawal Processes**